 It is important that you continue to take your usual medicines to stay as healthy as possible during COVID-19.

 NPS MedicineWise has developed some information for you about medicines and COVID-19.

 The COVID-19 pandemic is an evolving situation, and like everyone, dermatologists are having to adapt their models of care rapidly in an effort to minimise the risks of infection to their patients and staff.

 To minimise community spread, dermatologists in some locations have been advised to postpone any non-urgent consultations to minimise the number of people coming through their consulting and waiting rooms.

 Some dermatologists may have chosen to close their clinic, particularly those identified at high risk of a serious infection should they contract COVID-19 or in quarantine themselves.

 Where feasible and clinically appropriate, your dermatologist may offer to conduct consultations by video or phone.
-There may be a slight delay while they put in place the appropriate systems and safeguards.
 In some cases, it may not be possible to offer this service.

 For more information on what to expect see:

 - Your dermatology telehealth appointment: A five step guide

 - Dermatology and telehealth – information for patients